Sweet and Sour Pork

 • cornstarch

-To begin, prepare the vegetables.
-Chop the green bell pepper and onion.
-Julienne the carrots, and mince the garlic.
+To begin, prepare the fresh vegetables.
+Chop the green and red bell peppers and sweet onion.
+Slice or julienne the carrots.
+Mince the garlic.
+Grate the fresh ginger.
 Place in prep bowls and save for later.
-You’ll also want to grate the fresh ginger and slice the pork roast into bite-sized pieces.

 Prepare the Sweet and Sour Sauce

-Meanwhile, in a medium bowl, prepare the sauce.
-Combine ketchup, plum jelly, rice vinegar, soy sauce (I always recommend using low-sodium to cut back on unnecessary sodium), cornstarch, sugar, and water.
+In a medium bowl, prepare the sweet and sour sauce.
+Combine reserved pineapple juice, chicken broth, ketchup, plum jelly, granulated sugar, rice vinegar, soy sauce, and cornstarch.
 Whisk together until cornstarch has dissolved.
+Set aside until ready to use in final steps.

-Pour sauce over vegetables.
-Cook and stir until sauce thickens.
-Add pork pieces and stir to coat.
-Place in a serving bowl.
-Serve with rice.
+Place in a serving bowl, and serve with white jasmine rice.
 This recipe will serve 4-6 people.

 No matter how well planned I think I am, when it comes time to serve, every counter in the kitchen is cluttered with pans or dishes.
 But the home-cooked Chinese dinner is SOOOO good, and everyone always loves it, which makes it worth doing–even if it is only once or twice a year.